polodev/datawookie/content/blog/2014-04-13-earthquakes-land-ocean-distribution.md

 ---
-id: 713
-title: 'Earthquakes: Land / Ocean Distribution'
-date: 2014-04-13T10:22:54+00:00
 author: Andrew B. Collier
-layout: post
-excerpt_separator: <!-- more -->
 categories:
 - Earthquake
 - Science
+date: 2014-04-13T10:22:54Z
+excerpt_separator: <!-- more -->
+id: 713
 tags:
 - Earthquake
 - ggplot2
 - '#rstats'
+title: 'Earthquakes: Land / Ocean Distribution'
+url: /2014/04/13/earthquakes-land-ocean-distribution/
 ---

-The next stage in my earthquake analysis project is to partition the events into groups with epicentre over land or water. <!-- more --> Since our existing catalog contains the latitude and longitude for the epicentres, it was a relatively simple matter to pipe these into [gmtselect](http://www.soest.hawaii.edu/gmt/gmt/html/man/gmtselect.html "gmtselect") and label the events accordingly.
+The next stage in my earthquake analysis project is to partition the events into groups with epicentre over land or water. <!--more--> Since our existing catalog contains the latitude and longitude for the epicentres, it was a relatively simple matter to pipe these into [gmtselect](http://www.soest.hawaii.edu/gmt/gmt/html/man/gmtselect.html "gmtselect") and label the events accordingly.
 The resulting data when sucked into R looks like this:

-{% highlight r %}
+{{< highlight r >}}
 > land.ocean[sample(1:nrow(land.ocean), 10),]
                            id surface
 9776  pde20071224224102830_10   water